 Ocular inflammation and pain are common side effects following ophthalmic surgery.
 Frequently performed ophthalmic surgeries include cataract, refractive vitreoretinal, cornea and glaucoma procedures.
 Physicians prescribe anti-inflammatory drugs, such as corticosteroids, which are typically administered through eye drops multiple times per day, following ocular surgery as the standard of care.
-These drugs improve patient comfort and also accelerate recovery through disruption of the inflammatory cascade resulting in decreased inflammation and reduced activity of the immune system.
-Physicians also frequently prescribe non-steroidal anti-inflammatory drugs, or NSAIDs, as adjunctive or combination therapy to supplement the use of corticosteroids.
+These drugs improve patient comfort and also accelerate recovery through disruption of the inflammatory drugs, or NSAIDs, as adjunctive or combination therapy to supplement the use of corticosteroids.
 If left untreated, inflammation of the eye may result in further ocular complications, including pain, scarring and vision loss.
 Market Scope estimates that approximately 5.3 million ocular surgeries will be performed in the United States in 2015.